pranav-infrabuild/DevOps_Interview_Questions/Scenario Based /Linux.md

 **ANS**: Security is paramount in any environment.
 To secure Linux servers, I would implement best practices such as regularly applying security patches, using strong passwords and SSH key-based authentication, configuring firewalls (like iptables or firewalld) to restrict access, enabling SELinux.

+## Some troubleshooting issues

+1) Email delivery failure

+**Issue**: Email messages not being delivered

+**Solution**: 1.Start by checking the mail logs on your Linux system.
+             **tail -f /var/log/mail.log**

+              2.Ensure that your Linux system can resolve DNS queries correctly.
+Use tools like ping or nslookup to verify DNS resolution for the recipient's mail server.
+                 **nslookup recipientdomain.com**